Preface

 - Communication between processes and applications

-To give the students hands-on experience with these topics, the course has an extended lab part.
-Here, students will implement the learned aspects within real systems software.
+For students taking the ASP course, hands-on experience with these topics is gained in the extended lab part, where they will implement the learned aspects within real systems software.
 In the first part of the lab, this is done through a series of exercises, which include translating concepts from C++ code to the Rust world and extending small programs with new features.
 The second part of the lab will be a larger project in which students will implement a system of their choice (for example a web-server, game-engine, or a compiler for a scripting language) using the concepts that they have learned in this course.
 All lab sessions will also include a small analysis of an existing piece of (open-source) software.
 This way, students will familiarize themselves with reading foreign code and will get experience from real-world code.

 What is Advanced Systems Programming not about?